doganarif/LLMDog/README.md

 ## Development

-To run and develop **llmdog**, ensure you have the latest version of Go installed.
+To run and develop **LLMDog**, ensure you have the latest version of Go installed.
 Clone the repository, make your changes, and submit pull requests.
 Your contributions help improve the tool for everyone.

 ## Acknowledgements